 Read our full Edifier R2000DB review for more detailed information.

 - Budget-Friendly – At this price, it’s hard to complain about these monitors.
 A bargain option if you need a backup set of monitors or are building your studio on the cheap.

-- Input Selection – Balanced connections options in both XLR and TRS.
+- Input Selection – Balanced connection options in both XLR and TRS.
 Good to see a budget monitor bypass the usual unbalanced RCA option.

 - Short Speaker Cable – The connecting cord between the two speakers is quite short.
-It will be an issue if you want to keep these at a longer distance between each other.
+It will be an issue if you want to keep these at a longer distance from each other.

 Behringer STUDIO 50USB

 5-Inch studio monitors are among the most popular monitors in the market.
 Smaller monitors suffer from an underdeveloped low end.
 Larger monitors can be cumbersome and overbearing for many studio spaces.
 The 5-Inch option hits the sweet spot between the two.
 Here are some extra things to remember when purchasing 5-inch studio monitors.

 If the goal of your studio is mixing and mastering, this will be the most important feature.
 Studio monitors need to deliver a flat response.
 This results in an accurate representation of the various frequencies from low to high.
 By having access to that response, you can tailor and adjust your mix to sound exactly how you want it.